 While the meat is browning, prepare vegetables by coarsely chopping onion, celery, and garlic.
 Carrots can be cut into 1/2 x 2 1/2-inch pieces (sticks) and potatoes into 1 1/2-inch cubes in order to cook more quickly; set aside the carrots and potatoes until ready to add to the pot later in the cooking process.

-Once all the meat is browned, add celery and chopped onion to the pan to soften and caramelize over medium heat for about 5 minutes or until lightly browned at the edges (additional oil can be added if the pan is too dry); add the garlic at the end of the caramelizing process.
+Once all the meat is browned, add celery and chopped onion to the pan to soften and caramelize over medium heat for about 5 minutes or until lightly browned at the edges (additional oil can be added if the pan is too dry); add the garlic and cook an additional 2 minutes until fragrant.

 Return the roast to the pot, including any juices that accumulated on the platter; let rest on top of the onions and celery.